Holistic Integrative Therapy & Mental Health Treatment

 Nutritional and lifestyle advice

 Addressing overall health and well-being can be crucial in addressing a mental health condition, such as substance use disorder or posttraumatic stress disorder.
-Through the whole-body approach of holistic treatments, a therapist may counsel clients to help them make healthier choices, contributing to mental and physical health to become healthy adults.
+Through the whole-body approach of holistic treatments, an integrative therapist may counsel clients to help them make healthier choices, contributing to mental and physical health to become healthy adults.

 How to find and choose holistic therapists